 (3) yields quality supports and services to persons

 with developmental disabilities; and

 (4) advances the health and safety requirements set

-(e) The Division, in administering the pilot program, shall consider, but not be limited to, the following:
+(e) The Division or a Division partner, in administering the pilot program, shall consider, but not be limited to, the following:

 (1) best practices learning initiatives, including

-the University of Minnesota's college of direct support and all Illinois Department of Human Services-approved direct support person competencies;
+the University of Minnesota's college of direct support and all Illinois Department of Human Services-approved direct support professional competencies;

 (4) the role and value of skill mentors; and

 (f) The Division shall produce a report detailing the progress of the pilot program, including, but not limited to: